Essentially Decentralized Conjugate Gradients

 \subsection{Numerical results}

 We consider a network of $\mathcal S=\{1,\dots,10\}$ sensors with different communication topologies

-such as a path graph, a star star-like graph, and two meshed graphs shown in \autoref{fig:graphs}.
-The measurement matrix $M$ is randomly generated with all matrix entries drawn from a uniform distribution on~$[0,1]$.
-The measurement noise is Gaussian with $\mathsf{v} \sim \mathcal{N}(0,10^{-3})$.
+such as a path graph, a star star-like graph, and two meshed graphs, cf. \autoref{fig:graphs}.
+The measurement matrix $M$ is randomly generated with all matrix entries drawn from a uniform distribution on~$[0,1]$. {We have $n_y=10$ measurements per sensor and $n_\theta = 10$ parameters.} The measurement noise is Gaussian with $\mathsf{v} \sim \mathcal{N}(0,10^{-3})$.

-The numerical performance of d-CG and d-ADMM is shown in \autoref{fig:sweep}.
-Here, \autoref{fig:rhoSwp} depicts the number of iterations required for reaching an accuracy of $\|S \bar \lambda -s\| < 10^{-5}$.
+The numerical performance of d-CG and d-ADMM is shown in \autoref{fig:sweep}. \autoref{fig:rhoSwp} depicts the number of iterations required for reaching an accuracy of $\|S \lambda -s\| < 10^{-5}$.
 As one can see, for all considered network topologies, d-CG is about 2-5 times faster than ADMM even in the best-tuned case.
-This also holds true for a larger and randomly generated meshed graph with $\mathcal |S| =1000$ sensors and $\mathcal |\mathcal E| = 1500$ edges, where d-CG requires 29 iterations to converge to $\|S \bar \lambda -s\| < 10^{-4}$ and ADMM requires 86 iterations in the best-tuned case.
-Moreover, one can observe that tuning of d-ADMM is quite difficult: the optimal tuning parameter $\rho$ varies with the network topology and badly-tuned parameters can lead to a significant decrease of convergence speed.

-Additionally, \autoref{fig:conv} shows the distance to a minimizer measured in the weighted semi-norm $\|\lambda-\lambda^\star\|_{S}$ for the strongly meshed graph.
+This also holds true for a larger and randomly generated meshed graph with $\mathcal |S| =1000$ sensors and $\mathcal |\mathcal E| = 1500$ edges, where d-CG requires 29 iterations to converge to $\|S \lambda -s\| < 10^{-4}$ and ADMM requires 86 iterations in the best-tuned case.
+Moreover, one can observe that tuning of d-ADMM is quite difficult: the optimal tuning parameter $\rho$ varies with the network topology and significantly affects convergence speed.
+Finally, \autoref{fig:conv} shows the distance to a minimizer measured in the weighted semi-norm $\|\lambda-\lambda^\star\|_{S}$ for the strongly meshed graph.
 Observe that the convergence rate bound \eqref{eq:est2} is met.
 Moreover, d-CG converges to a (numerically) exact solution after $69$ iterations, which is strictly less than $n_o=90$ non-zero eigenvalues predicted by \autoref{thm:cgConv} and \autoref{prop:convDCG}.